mcellteam/cellblender_tutorials/checkpointing.rst

       <source src="http://www.mcell.psc.edu/tutorials/videos/main/anim.ogg" type='video/ogg'/>
     </video>

-If you watched the previous video tutorial, you can skip ahead to `Annotating a Sequence of MDLs`_.
+If you watched the previous video tutorial, you can skip ahead to :ref:`dynamic_mesh`.

 Open Blender.
 The Cube object should already be selected.